astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro upgrade

-Checks for a newer version of the Astronomer CLI.
+Checks for the latest version of the Astronomer CLI, but does not perform the upgrade.

 ### Usage